Digital-Transformation-Summer-Corps/RIS-Docker-Example/README.md

 - We can run all the apt-get commands with the same RUN command if we wish, by utilizing &&.

 ``#Install OS library dependencies``

-``RUN apt-get update && apt-get install -y --no-install-recommends wget \`` ``    && apt-get clean``
+``RUN apt-get update && apt-get install -y --no-install-recommends wget \``

+``    && apt-get clean``

 ### 3. Install Conda

-We next will need to add the directory where cowsay is installed to the PATH variable so that we can use the software.

-ENV PATH="$PATH:/usr/games"
-RUN export PATH
-Now our Dockerfile should look like the following.

-#Start from bionic base Ubuntu image.
-FROM ubuntu:bionic
-#Install cowsay
-RUN apt-get update \
-    && apt-get install -y --no-install-recommends cowsay \
-    && apt-get clean
-#Add cowsay to the PATH variable
-ENV PATH="$PATH:/usr/games"
-RUN export PATH
+- We next will need to install conda into the image.
+We will be using miniconda for this.
+- First we need to create a directory for conda.

+``RUN mkdir /opt/conda``

+- Then we need to download the install.

+``RUN wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O /opt/conda/miniconda.sh``

+- Finally we can run the install script.

+``RUN bash /opt/conda/miniconda.sh -b -u -p /opt/conda``

+- We can clean up the image a bit by removing the install script.

+``RUN rm /opt/conda/miniconda.sh``

+- Just like with the previous step, we can pull everything into a single RUN command.

+``#Install conda``

+``RUN mkdir /opt/conda \``

+``    && wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O /opt/conda/miniconda.sh \``

+``    && bash /opt/conda/miniconda.sh -b -u -p /opt/conda \``

+``    && rm /opt/conda/miniconda.sh``

+### 4. Install conda environment.

+- First we need to create a conda environment file.

-3. Build, Test, and Upload An Image
+### 5. Build, Test, and Upload An Image
 Once you have your Dockerfile saved within a directory (folder) designed for the image, the next step is to build the container.

 The Docker base command to build a Docker container from a Dockerfile, looks like the following.